helmerzNL/HA-Configuration/Packages/notification/README.md

 * Push Notification - [Apple iOS](#iphone-notification)
 * Message - [Microsoft Teams](#MSTeams)

 Please note that all my scripts are delivers as-is, and probably need some adjustment or customization to get it working in your environment.

-If you have
+If you really happy with the work I do, feel free to [Buy Me A Coffee](#buy-me-a-coffee).

 ## iPhone Notification